Liver Structure and Function

 The breakdown of hemoglobin produces bilirubin (an insoluble waste product) and other bile pigments.
 Bilirubin must be made water soluble to be excreted.
 This transformation occurs in 5 steps: formation, plasma transport, liver uptake, conjugation, and biliary excretion.

-Plasma transport: Unconjugated (indirect-reacting) bilirubin is not water soluble and so is transported in the plasma bound to albumin.
+Plasma transport: Unconjugated (or "indirect") bilirubin is not water soluble and so is transported in the plasma bound to albumin.
 It cannot pass through the glomerular membrane into the urine.
 Albumin binding weakens under certain conditions (eg, acidosis), and some substances (eg, salicylates, certain antibiotics) compete for the binding sites.

 Liver uptake: The liver takes up bilirubin rapidly but does not take up the attached serum albumin.

-Conjugation: Unconjugated bilirubin in the liver is conjugated to form mainly bilirubin diglucuronide (conjugated [direct-reacting] bilirubin).
+Conjugation: Unconjugated bilirubin in the liver is conjugated to form mainly bilirubin diglucuronide (conjugated [or "direct"] bilirubin).
 This reaction, catalyzed by the microsomal enzyme glucuronyl transferase, renders the bilirubin water soluble.

-Biliary excretion: Tiny canaliculi formed by adjacent hepatocytes progressively coalesce into ductules, interlobular bile ducts, and larger hepatic ducts.
-Outside the porta hepatis, the main hepatic duct joins the cystic duct from the gallbladder to form the common bile duct, which drains into the duodenum at the ampulla of Vater.
+Biliary excretion: Conjugated bilirubin, together with other bile constituents, is secreted into tiny bile canaliculi.
+These canaliculi, formed by adjacent hepatocytes, progressively coalesce into ductules, interlobular bile ducts, and larger hepatic ducts into the hepatic duct.
+The main hepatic duct joins the cystic duct from the gallbladder to form the common bile duct, which drains into the duodenum at the ampulla of Vater.

 Because conjugated bilirubin is excreted in urine and unconjugated bilirubin is not, only conjugated hyperbilirubinemia (eg, due to hepatocellular or cholestatic jaundice) causes bilirubinuria.